Victoria Cup (ice hockey)

-The Victoria Cup was series of games played between professional ice hockey teams from Europe and the North American National Hockey League (NHL).
+The Victoria Cup was a series of games played between professional ice hockey teams from Europe and the National Hockey League (NHL).
 The event was held twice, in 2008 and 2009.

 History

 The Victoria Cup was announced in 2007 as one of the highlight events to celebrate 2008, the 100th anniversary of the International Ice Hockey Federation (IIHF).
 The Victoria Cup was named to commemorate the first recorded organised indoor ice hockey game, played in 1875 at the Victoria Skating Rink in Montreal, Quebec, Canada.

 This is a milestone for international hockey and for the relationship between the IIHF and the National Hockey League," said IIHF President René Fasel.
 "Ever since the historic game between the Montreal Canadiens and CSKA Moscow on New Year's Eve 1975, hockey fans around the world have been longing for games between NHL clubs and European teams.
 There have been several games since then, but this is the first time we will have a summit meeting, a one-off final, for a trophy which we hope will be part of the annual international calendar for years to come.